Qydnama/Assignment2/README.md

 add(T item): Appends the specified element to the end of the linked list.

 add(T item, int index): Inserts the specified element at the specified position in the linked list.
-Throws an IndexOutOfBoundsException if the index is out of range.

 remove(Object o): Removes the first occurrence of the specified element from the linked list, if it is present.

 remove(int index): Removes the element at the specified position in the linked list.
-Throws an IndexOutOfBoundsException if the index is out of range.

 clear(): Removes all elements from the linked list.

 get(int index): Returns the element at the specified position in the linked list.
-Throws an IndexOutOfBoundsException if the index is out of range.

 indexOf(Object o): Returns the index of the first occurrence of the specified element in the linked list, or -1 if the linked list does not contain the element.